Introductory Note to Chapter 5

 - The surface area of hypertext is surreptitiously huge.
 I would set out to write something without the faintest sense of how much effort it would take, in part due to raw overhead, but mainly because there's an invisible dimension that absorbs all your effort.

-In the last 15 years, I have developed techniques and tools that solved the bulk of the aforementioned problems, with the ultimate aim of returning to the dense hypermedia question, but outside of a few specialized engagements, did not tackle it head-on until late 2022.
+In the last 15 years, I have developed techniques and tools that solved the bulk of the aforementioned problems, with the ultimate aim of returning to the dense hypermedia question.
+Outside of a few specialized engagements, though, I did not tackle it head-on until late 2022.
 (I had one of those “if not now, when” moments.)
 Remarks:

 - Content reuse is essential, if for no other reason than a big chunk of linkable content can and absolutely should be reused.
-It’s a wildcard of a whole universe of extra work otherwise.
+It's a whole universe of extra work otherwise, and a wild one at that.
 Microcontent and metadata is individually small enough to deem it not worth the candle to look up instead of writing anew, but (especially since it is linked together too) adds up to a formidable time suck.
 I spent about a week and a half just consolidating a bunch of duplicates I had generated over the last five years or so, a debt that had finally come time to repay.